botworld-wiki/beatburger.github.io/_bots/barrie.md

 title: "Barrie (Common Tank)"
 name: "Barrie"
-description: "A sturdy tank, not relying on gimmicks, it just has a huge HP pool.
-Some tricks still, reflecting damages back to the attacker or healing from it can turn the tides of a battle if timed right.\nSpeciality: can take a real beating\n- Notes: the Ult's short duration makes it hard to rely upon it\n"
+description: "A sturdy tank that doesn't rely on gimmicks, it just has a huge HP pool.
+Some tricks still, reflecting damages back to the attacker or healing from it can turn the tides of a battle if timed right.\n- Speciality: can take a real beating\n- Note: the Ult's short duration makes it hard to rely upon it\n"
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885545579126603857/barrie.png"
 breadcrumbs:
   Bots: "/bots"